Skip to main menu Skip to main content Skip to footer

 How Much Does LASIK Surgery Cost?

-The cost of LASIK surgery can vary person to person depending on a variety of factors.
 Learn more about costs and financing options available at Eye Associates of New Mexico.

-LASIK Surgery FAQ
+LASIK Eye Surgery FAQ

 Yes, both LASIK (Laser-Assisted In Situ Keratomileusis) and PRK (Photorefractive Keratectomy) have been FDA approved for many years.
 PRK was FDA approved in 1995, and LASIK gained FDA approval in 1999.